lixiliu/CMPLXSYS-530/Assignment_4_Model_Proposal.md

 ### 2) Agents

  _There are two main types of agents.
-The first type is **occupants** (workers) in the building, each with a specific work schedule and preference for luminous level._
+The first type is **occupants** in the building, each with a specific schedule, preferences, and comfort level._
 * _List of occupant-owned variables:_
   + _schedule (e.g. when to enter and leave room)_
   + _brightness preference_
   + _thermal preference_
-  + _satisfaction level (of room condition relative to preference, equally weighted between brightness and temperature)_
+  + _comfort level (preference satisfaction, equally weighted between brightness and temperature)_
 * _List of occupant-owned methods/procedures:_
   + _enter room_
   + _leave room_
   + _move (with some probability of being still, e.g. sitting at a meeting, working at a desk)_

-_The second type is **sensors**, which include: motion sensors, daylight sensors, and HVAC sensors._
+_The second type of agents is **sensors**, which include: motion sensors, daylight controllers, dimmers and HVAC controller._
-1. **Motion sensors** turn lights on based on occupants' movement and keep them on for some time after the last detected movement.
-Motion sensors are best for high-motion, low traffic rooms such as restrooms or pantry.
+1. _**Motion sensors** turn lights on based on occupants' movement and keep them on for some time after the last detected movement.
+Motion sensors are best for high-motion, low traffic rooms such as restrooms or pantry._
 * _List of motion sensor-owned variables:_
-  + _motion-detected? (binary)_
+  + _motion detected? (binary)_
   + _timer (number of time steps since the last detected motion)_
 * _List of motion sensor-owned methods/procedures:_
   + _turn on/off_

+2. _**Daylight controllers** control how much sunlight enters the room by adjusting the window blinds._
+* _List of daylight sensor-owned variables:_
+  +
+* _List of daylight sensor-owned methods/procedures:
+  + _adjust blinds (% daylight harvested)_

-_The third type adjust the indoor light level based on the daylight feedback and the occupants’ specified preference._
+3. _**Dimmers** instaneously adjust the indoor light level based on the daylight sensor input and the desired indoor lumen level._
+* _List of sensor-owned variables:_
+* _List of sensor-owned methods/procedures:
+  + _adjust light level_

+4. _**HVAC controller** controls the room temperature based on the daylight sensor input the desired indoor temperature._
-* _List of sensor-owned variables:__
+* _List of sensor-owned variables:_
+  + __
 * _List of sensor-owned methods/procedures: adjust_brightness_
+  + __

 ```python
 # Include first pass of the code you are thinking of using to construct your agents